 e.
-Considerations with respect to inter-program interventions: Program differences such as income and other eligibility requirements can be challenges to WAP and LHR/HH programs interested in conducting combined interventions.
-For example, HUD LHR/HH grantees are limited to conducting interventions in homes built before 1978 in which one or more lead-based paint hazards have been identified, and which meet requirements for housing or being frequented by young children.
-However, despite program differences, both LHR/HH and the WAP programs target many of the same housing units and resident populations for home improvements.
-Grants awarded through this NOFO will test whether efficiently coordinated LHR/HH/WAP program activities create economies overall, such as reduced costs from efficient scheduling of work conducted by the two programs.
+Considerations and opportunities for inter-program interventions: Program differences such as income and other eligibility requirements may be challenges to WAP and HHP programs interested in conducting combined interventions.
+However, despite program differences, both HHP and WAP programs target many of the same housing units and resident populations for home improvements.
+Grants awarded through this NOFO will test whether efficiently coordinated HHP and WAP program activities create economies overall, such as reduced costs from efficient scheduling of work conducted by the two programs.